 Can a dentist have a fanbase?
 What about an insurance company?
 Yes, says David Meerman Scott, marketing & business growth speaker and author of the WSJ bestseller FANOCRACY.
-In this episode of Sales Lead Dog, host Chris Smith talks to David about his new book, and the idea that really meaningful marketing and selling happens when we turn our customers into our biggest fans.
+In this episode of Sales Lead Dog, host Chris Smith talks to David about his new book, and the idea that really meaningful marketing and selling happens when we turn our customers into our biggest fans and how to build an audience.

 David has written over twelve books, four of which have been international best-sellers.
 In FANOCRACY, David explains how growing a fanbase is contrary to many of our widely held beliefs about selling — it’s about being a community builder, not the stereotypical “hunter.”
 But though it takes a leap of faith, it really works.
 “We found examples in all kinds of different marketplaces of people who have been able to build fans,” David explains — from the success of a skateboarding dentist to Duracell’s 10-million battery giveaway.